Here are a few new twists on 1,000-meter repeats.

 Don’t get me wrong — these standard track sessions are all great workouts, but they’re rather monotonous, and more often than not they’re not very race-specific, either, as many age-groupers head to the track and start hammering out intervals as hard as they can from the get-go.

-* Sit-n-Kick Ks: Perhaps my favorite variation (and manipulation) of 1-kilometer repeats, sit-n-kick Ks are designed for 5K and 10K runners in order to help improve their finishing kick at the end of races.
+* Sit-n-Kick Ks: Perhaps my favorite variation of 1-kilometer repeats, sit-n-kick Ks are designed for 5K and 10K runners in order to help improve their finishing kick at the end of races.
 Take a standard set of repeat Ks, say 5 x 1K at 5K pace, and run the first 800 meters (2 laps of the track) at 5K race pace before changing gears for the final half lap and kicking home the final 200 meters.
 Or, for 10K runners doing 8-10 x 1K, run 600 meters at 10K pace and kick hard over the final 400.
 If you would normally take 2:00 rest between reps when running a workout of 1K reps at a consistent pace, add another 30 to 60 seconds if you add the gear-changing element into the mix.

 Remember, variety is the spice of life.
 It’s also the key to a sound training plan.